bondzai/apollo-catstronauts-client/README.md

-# Catstronauts - server
+# Catstronauts - client

-The starting point of the `server` code after completing the Odyssey Lift-off IV course.
+The starting point of the `client` code after completing the Odyssey Lift-off IV course.